-Maybe you think God is a bookkeeper recording all your sins.
-We can be sure that God is not like that because Jesus is not like that.
+Some imagine God is a bookkeeper recording all your sins.
+But God is not like that because Jesus is not like that.
 Jesus didn’t shame sinners.
 He loved them and had dinner with them and introduced them to his Father.

-Or maybe you think your sins put you in danger of an angry God.
+Some think your sins put you in danger of an angry God.
 But God is not like that because Jesus is not like that.
-Since Jesus is a friend of sinners, God is a friend of sinners too.
-Indeed, he is the best friend a sinner could have.
+Jesus is a friend of sinners.

 Some imagine that God gives us law while Jesus gives us grace.
 But the good news declares that Jesus is the embodiment of the Father’s grace.
 Jesus is fantastically gracious, but he is no more gracious than God himself.
 They are the dynamic duo of graciousness.
 There is no good God-bad God routine.
 There is just grace upon grace radiating from the throne of grace.